Public transport challenges and technology-assisted accessibility for visually impaired elderly residents in urban environments: Discussion

 \section{Discussion}

 The first question posed in the introduction deals with the way Edinburgh's existing infrastructure impacts independent navigation, with our findings confirming a high degree of centralisation and notable contrasts between clustered and dispersed points.
-These results align with \citet{Miranda2020} on overcentralisation trends of urban redevelopment approaches in historic cities, with $k$-NN patterns that are consistent with urbanisation strategies in rapidly developing cities where central interconnectivity efforts are prioritised over suburban expansion \citep{COOKE20173003, Sun20200921}.
+These results align with \citet{Miranda2020} on overcentralisation trends of urban redevelopment approaches in historic cities, with $k$-NN patterns that are consistent with urbanisation strategies where central interconnectivity efforts are prioritised over suburban expansion \citep{COOKE20173003, Sun20200921}.

+Our findings can also be interpreted through complementary perspectives in transport geography, as r integrating network science and transport accessibility argues that network structure alone is insufficient for understanding public transport performance and that service intensity, waiting times, transfers, and travel impedance are central to accessibility outcomes \citep{LUO2019102505}.
+Observed clusters and uneven service intensity similarly indicate that accessibility depends on how service concentration shapes movement across the city, aligning with travel behaviour theory emphasising that mobility choices are also shaped by perceptions, attitudes, preferences, and repeated behaviours \citep{VanAcker01032010}.

-Our KDE analysis on the thinned-oud coverage away from the centre agrees with participants expressing an unfavourable perception of general accessibility.
-Specifically, P2 and P3 assert that visually impaired elderly people often avoid public transport due to a lack of services connecting residential areas to hospitals and other key locations without having to switch services in the centre.
-The majority of Edinburgh's elderly population resides in the outer North West and South West regions, necessitating long walking distances to reach a stop, followed by potential delays and long wait times \citep{EHSCP2022}.
+Our KDE analysis on the thinned-out peripheral coverage agrees with participants expressing unfavourable perceptions of accessibility.
+Specifically, P2 and P3 assert that visually impaired elderly people often avoid public transport due to a lack of services connecting outlying residential areas to hospitals and other key locations without having to switch services in the centre.
+As the majority of Edinburgh's elderly population resides in the outer North West and South West regions, this leads to long walking distances and potential delays \citep{EHSCP2022}.
+This links back to the theory outlined above, as peripheral thinning can increase the perceived and practical burden of reaching essential destinations.
+Taken together, the quantitative and qualitative findings show that accessibility barriers arise from both the spatial organisation of the network service and the lived difficulty of interpreting and using that network under conditions of uncertainty.